 You get the protection of a stop-loss, without getting stopped out.

 Tick-for-Tick Price Changes

 Unlike binary options which are priced as a probability, Nadex spread prices move in greater linearity with the price of the underlying.
 Within the range of the spread, when the underlying market moves up or down, the spread value moves with it.

 First, log into the Nadex platform.
 At the top of the page is a blue Login button.
 Enter your username and password.
 We recommend Chrome or Firefox.
 Remember that you can trade Nadex spreads on the go using our mobile platforms, too.

-The Nadex desktop and mobile platforms make it easy to select markets.
+The Nadex web-based and mobile platforms make it easy to select markets.
 Whatever your trading style— technical analysis, fundamental research, or trending news—the platforms are robust and adaptable.

 Chart traders will like the real-time charts, technical analysis and drawing tools, plus popular indicators.

 Look in the Finder panel on the left.
 Press the Finder button at the top if you can’t see it.